hackersifu/command_cheat_sheet/README.md

 ### (Node)(TypeScript) How to create a virtual enviornment for Node and TypeScript
 ```
-# Do these steps after creating a Python venv
 pip install nodeenv
 # Create new Node environment
 nodeenv nenv